spring-cloud-services-samples/animal-rescue/roadmap/002-natural-language-adoption-inquiry-PLAN.md

                                                                           +--------------------+
 ```

-The **Chat Server** is a new Spring Boot application that:
+The **Chat Server** is a new Spring Boot 3.5.10 application that:
 1. Receives user messages from the frontend
-2. Sends them to an LLM (e.g. OpenAI, Anthropic, or a local model) with MCP tool definitions
+2. Sends them to an LLM (e.g. OpenAI, Anthropic, or a local model) with tool definitions
-3. The LLM decides when to call the `GET /animals` tool
+3. The LLM decides when to call the `getAvailableAnimals` tool
-4. The MCP client executes the tool call against the Animal Rescue backend
+4. The chat server, acting as an **MCP client**, invokes the tool on the Animal Rescue backend (which is already an MCP server via `spring-ai-starter-mcp-server`)
 5. The LLM uses the returned animal data to compose a natural-language response
 6. The response is streamed back to the frontend

 ### Why a Separate Chat Server?

-- **Separation of concerns**: The Animal Rescue backend is a domain API; the chat server is an orchestration layer
+- **Separation of concerns**: The Animal Rescue backend is a domain API and MCP server; the chat server is the LLM orchestration layer and MCP client
 - **LLM API keys stay server-side**: Never exposed to the browser
-- **MCP protocol**: The chat server acts as an MCP client calling the Animal Rescue backend as an MCP-compatible tool server (or wraps the REST API as MCP tools)
+- **MCP protocol**: The backend already exposes tools via `spring-ai-starter-mcp-server`.
+The chat server uses `spring-ai-starter-mcp-client` to connect to it natively -- no manual REST wrapping needed
 - **Streaming**: The chat server can stream LLM responses via SSE without modifying the existing backend

 ## Scope Decisions